tylernap/honkbot/README.md

 # HONKBOT

-A dumbass bot that interfaces with discord to do dumb stuff
+A mission-critical bot that interfaces with discord to do extremely important stuff

 A list of things that it does:
 * Adds people to groups